gdayori/igniteui-.net-core-workshop/docs/01-Understand-the-current-project/01-00-Understand-NorthwindView-Project.md

-# Understanding the current project before the migration
+# Section 1 Understanding the current project before the migration

 Before writing code, let's check what's in the project to be migrated with Ignite UI for Javascript.